zzantozz/fuzzy-adventure/README.md

 test", then that feature probably isn't tested as thoroughly as it needs to be.
 Add more tests to ensure correctness.

 If you find the system to be lacking, you should improve it to meet the stated requirements.

+The Gradle build is authoritative, meaning that tests must pass when run with Gradle from the command line.